List of Saturday Night Live cast members: President of the United States impressionists

-Portraying the sitting President of the United States is considered "about as high [...] an honor that can be bestowed upon a cast member."

-Darrell Hammond had the longest tenure portraying a U.S. president, portraying Bill Clinton from 1995–2001 and George W. Bush during 2003.
-He, Joe Piscopo, and Phil Hartman are the only cast members to have portrayed two sitting presidents.
+Darrell Hammond had the longest tenure portraying a U.S. president, portraying Bill Clinton from 1995 to 2001 and George W. Bush during 2003.
+He, Joe Piscopo, Phil Hartman, and James Austin Johnson are the only cast members to have portrayed two sitting presidents.
+Jason Sudeikis portrayed two sitting presidents, but the portrayal of the second president was performed as a host, rather than a cast member.
+Dana Carvey also portrayed two sitting presidents, with the portrayal of the second president performed as a recurring guest.

-George H. W. Bush grew fond of Dana Carvey's impersonation of him.
+George H. W. Bush enjoyed Dana Carvey's impersonation of him.
 Carvey was invited to headline a White House Christmas party in 1992, during the lame duck period after Bush had lost the election.
 Two years later, on October 22, 1994, when Carvey hosted the show for the first time, Bush appeared in pre-recorded videos, in both the cold open and the opening monologue, critiquing Carvey's impersonation of him.

 Presidents are not usually portrayed on Saturday Night Live after they leave office.
-Exceptions are limited to the portrayal of former president Richard Nixon who left office prior to the launch of the show in 1975, Bill Clinton who appeared in sketches related to the presidential campaigns of his wife Hillary Clinton, and Donald Trump who continued to be politically active after leaving office.
-Dan Aykroyd portrayed Nixon from 1975–79, and Darrell Hammond portrayed Nixon on episode 12 of season 34.
-James Austin Johnson portrayed Trump in several episodes of season 47.
+Exceptions are limited to the portrayal of former president Richard Nixon who resigned prior to the launch of the show in 1975, Bill Clinton who appeared in sketches related to the presidential campaigns of his wife, Hillary Clinton, and Donald Trump who continued to be politically active after leaving office.
+Dan Aykroyd portrayed Nixon from 1975 to 1979, and Darrell Hammond portrayed Nixon on episode 12 of season 34.
+James Austin Johnson portrayed Trump during the period between Trump's two presidencies (seasons 47–50).

 Impersonation of Donald Trump

 Donald Trump, having been a public figure before being president, was portrayed by several cast members over the years.
 He was portrayed by Phil Hartman (1988–1990), Darrell Hammond (1999–2011, 2015–2016), Jason Sudeikis (2012) and Taran Killam (2015).
 Alec Baldwin started impersonating Trump as a guest during the 42nd season of SNL in late 2016, when Trump was the Republican nominee during the 2016 United States presidential elections.
 Baldwin continued with the guest impersonations of Trump after the elections when Trump was president-elect, as well as after Trump was sworn in as president.
-Baldwin continued to impersonate Trump throughout Trump's presidency.
+Baldwin continued to impersonate Trump throughout Trump's first presidency.